Mission Hills, San Diego

-Mission Hills is a neighborhood of San Diego, California, United States.
-It is located on hills just south of the San Diego River valley and north of downtown San Diego and San Diego International Airport, overlooking Old Town, Downtown San Diego, and San Diego Bay.
+Mission Hills is a neighborhood in San Diego, California, United States.
+It is located on hills just south of the San Diego River valley and north of downtown San Diego and San Diego International Airport, overlooking downtown, Old Town, and San Diego Bay.

 The area is primarily residential, with boutique shops and restaurants along Washington Street, in the West Lewis Shopping District, and in other clusters.
 The oldest parts of the neighborhood were subdivided according to George Marston's 1908 plan, and still consist mainly of houses from the 1908–1930 period, in vernacular, Craftsman, Prairie School, Spanish Colonial Revival and other styles.

 Location

 The City of San Diego defines two areas, North Mission Hills and South Mission Hills with Washington Street as the dividing line.

 North Mission Hills is the area north of Washington Street and: